BREAKING: Cristiano Ronaldo and Lionel Messi ruled out of Al-Nassr vs Inter Miami

 - This may have been the final opportunity for the football legends to face each other on the field.

-Lionel Messi will likely miss the Inter Miami friendly against Al-Nassr as a precaution after picking up a minor injury.
-This comes after the news that Cristiano Ronaldo will also be absent.
+Lionel Messi did not start the 6-0 Inter Miami friendly defeat against Al-Nassr as a precaution after picking up a minor injury but did come off the bench.
+This came after the news that Cristiano Ronaldo was also absent due to injury.

-The game, which has been dubbed as 'The Last Dance' was supposed to see the two legends go toe-to-toe on the football pitch one last time.
-However, both will be absent from the encounter being held in Riyadh, Saudi Arabia.
+The game, which has been dubbed 'The Last Dance', was supposed to see the two legends go toe-to-toe on the football pitch one last time.
+However, both were absent from the starting lineups for the encounter being held in Riyadh, Saudi Arabia.

 Why Messi didn't start vs Al-Nassr